xyniu1/xyniu.github.io/_posts/2023-05-09-comparing-neural-reps.md

 where ${\lambda}_X^i$ and ${\lambda}_Y^j$ are the eigenvalues of $\mathbf{XX^T}$ and $\mathbf{YY^T}$, respectively.

 Both of the solutions are weighted sums of the inner product between the left singular vectors of $\mathbf{X}$ and $\mathbf{Y}$.
 Compared to CCA that puts equal weight on the inner products, CKA puts more weight on directions that explain more variance of $\mathbf{X}$ and $\mathbf{Y}$, on the idea that eigenvectors corresponding to smaller eigenvalues are less important.
-It has the flavor of PCR that reduces dimensionality in an unsupervised way.
+It has the flavor PCR - both in an unsupervised way, PCR reduces dimensionality while CKA adopts a softer version to put unequal weights on each dimension.

 Although our derivation imposes requirement on the rank of $\mathbf{X}$ and $\mathbf{Y}$, CKA does not have those requirement in practice.
 It can be computed without any matrix decompositions, and are shown to be effective when the number of neurons exceeds the number of images.